FULL DIGITAL FLOW

 THE DIGITAL REVOLUTION

-For some time, out of its pioneering and gestation phase, the digitization of prostheses in dentistry is now a consolidated reality that has forever changed the working paradigms in the dental office and in the dental laboratory.
+Some time having passed since its pioneering and gestational phase, the digitization of prosthetic procedures in dentistry is now a consolidated reality that has forever changed the working paradigms in the dental office and dental laboratory.

-In a nutshell, it is a 360 ° approach that allows you to implement a sequence of work that eliminates numerous sources of possible error in the manufacture of prosthetic products.
-In particular, the fixed prosthesis, therefore the construction of crowns and bridges, for covering single and multiple teeth, no longer depends on the dimensional stresses of the impression materials and reproduction of traditional physical models, on the environmental temperatures that the impressions and materials undergo without being able to remedy it.
+In a nutshell, it is a 360° approach that allows to implement a workflow eliminating many sources of possible error in the manifacture of prosthetic products.
+In particular, fixed prosthetics, meaning the construction of crowns and bridges for covering single and multiple teeth, no longer depends on the dimensional stresses of the impression materials and reproduction of traditional physical models, or on the temperature fluctuations that materials undergo without being able to avoid it.

-The quality and precision guaranteed by modern systems are now on a par with classic systems, but with considerably greater practicality and flexibility, as well as with many notable advantages for the patient.
+The quality and precision guaranteed by modern systems are now on a par with classic systems, but with considerably greater practicity and flexibility, as well as with many remarkable advantages for the patient.

 3D DIGITAL SCAN

-The traditional physical silicone impression is now supplanted by a revolutionary technique: 3D digital scanning.
+The traditional physical silicone impression is now replaced by a revolutionary technique: 3D digital scanning.
 A detection device (intraoral scanner) is introduced into the mouth and takes a scan of the teeth, transmitting it to a computer.
-A special software is able to interpret the received images and transform them into a three-dimensional model of the mouth which is saved in the form of a file.
+A special AI provided software is able to interpret the received images and transform them into a three-dimensional model of the mouth which is saved to a file.

 For the patient, the main advantage lies in the comfort of the scanning session: in fact, he never finds himself having bulky and uncomfortable pastes in his mouth.
 Furthermore, being able to scan multiple teeth together with ease, there will be a reduction in the number of sessions.